mtholyoke/JupyterHub-on-AWS/SSL_setup_on_aws.md

 sudo mv dsjupyterhub_mtholyoke_edu_interm.cer /etc/ssl/certs
 ```

-## DRAFT - Single setp to move files from local machine to correct folders on EC2
+## DRAFT - Single setup to move files from local machine to correct folders on EC2
-The following steps should be confirmed but they combine the two actions from above into a more susinct workflow.
+The following steps should be confirmed but they combine the two actions from above into a more succinct workflow.
 Assuming file structures of EC2 VM's are consistent the file structure of these commands should stay the same.

 ```
 scp -i ~/Desktop/test_server_RSA.pem ~/Desktop/JH_certs/DS/dsjupyterhub.mtholyoke.edu.key ubuntu@ec2-18-213-137-39.compute-1.amazonaws.com:/etc/ssl/private